ChalmersGU-data-structure-courses/dsabook/src/markdown/10-search-trees/01-binary-search-trees.md

 -   But if the tree us *unbalanced*, for example as the extremely left- and right-leaning trees in @fig:BST-example, then the height is the same as the number of nodes, and search becomes linear $O(n)$.

-If we add values to a BST in sorted order (reversely sorted), then we get an extremely unbalanced tree.
+If we add values to a BST in sorted order (reversely sorted), then the new node will always be added as far right as possible.
+Therefore we will get an extremely unbalanced tree.
 How long time will it take to build this tree?
 Assume that we add $n$ values.
 Adding one value is in the worst case linear in $n$, and since we do this $n$ times